SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/EnableSwarming.md

 To verify whether your system meets these prerequisites before you enable Swarming, you can send a *SwarmingPrerequisitesCheckRequest* message to SLNet using the [SLNetClientTest tool](xref:SLNetClientTest_tool).
 The prerequisite check is also executed when you enable Swarming, ensuring that all prerequisites are met before Swarming is enabled.

 > [!NOTE]
-> The prerequisites check can take some time, as checking the usage of legacy alarm IDs in scripts can take a while.
+> The prerequisites check can take some time, as checking the usage of legacy alarm IDs in scripts can take several minutes.

 To run a prerequisites check using SLNetClientTest tool: